-Although our common stock has been traded on The PORTAL Market (which is operated by The Nasdaq Stock Market, Inc.) since December 20, 2007, we believe that less than shares have been traded as of the date of this prospectus (or less than % of the 17,780,099 shares eligible to be traded).
+Although our common stock has been traded on The PORTAL Market (which is operated by The Nasdaq Stock Market, Inc.) since December 20, 2007, we believe that less than 975,000 shares have been traded as of the date of this prospectus (or less than 5.0% of the 17,780,099 shares eligible to be traded).
 As a result, the trading price of our common stock on The PORTAL Market is probably not an accurate indicator of the trading price of our common stock after this offering.

-Although we intend to apply to list the shares of our common stock on the Nasdaq Global Market or Nasdaq Capital Market once we meet the applicable listing requirements, we cannot assure you that we will ever meet their listing requirements or that even if we are successful in obtaining a listing that an active trading market for the shares will develop.
+Although we expect our common stock to trade in the over-the-counter market shortly following the date of this prospectus, we have applied to list the shares of our common stock on the Nasdaq Global Market or Nasdaq Capital Market, although such application cannot be approved until we meet the applicable listing requirements, including achieving a sufficient number of stockholders to qualify for listing, we cannot assure you that we will ever meet their listing requirements or that even if we are successful in obtaining a listing.
+The requirement that we have a sufficient number of stockholders is an ongoing obligation of listing on Nasdaq, and even if we achieve enough holders for an initial listing, given that we may not have many more holders than the initial listing requirement, we cannot assure you that such number of stockholders will continue and we therefore may not be able to maintain our listing once we obtain it.
+Furthermore, even if we become and remain listed, we cannot assure you that an active trading market for the shares will develop.
 The liquidity of any market for the shares of our common stock will depend on a number of factors, including: